antonycc/owl-to-java/README.md

  %
 ```

-Generating Java sources with default settings using a Gradle Task called "regenerate":
+Generating Java sources with default settings using a Gradle Task called "regenerate" in Gradle's Kotlin DSL:
 ```kotlin
 buildscript {
     repositories {